All Science Coaches participants have the option to go fully virtual for 2020–2021!

 - Help to plan and conduct lessons, demos, and experiments

-- Give guest lectures or presentations about their job or research
+- Give guest lectures or presentations about their education, job, or research

 - Organize and clean stockrooms and labs